 An annual budget is adopted on a basis consistent with accounting principles generally accepted in the United States of America for the general fund.
-All annual appropriations lapse at fiscal year end.
+All annual appropriations lapse at the end of the fiscal year.

 The Organization generally follows these procedures in establishing the budgetary data for the general fund as reflected in the financial statements: